 This is because inactivity can result in a decreased range of motion, which has the potential of exacerbating rather than healing your injury.
 Movement will help to reduce and prevent your ankle, and the surrounding joints and ligaments, to become stiff or weak.

 When you are able to put weight on your ankle and leg safely (ie. according to your doctor’s instructions), then you can start planning how to get back in the game of physical activity.

-E-Biking is a low-impact form of exercise that will both help with your range of motion as well as being a non-weight bearing activity.
+E-bike riding is a low-impact form of exercise that will both help with your range of motion as well as being a non-weight-bearing activity.
 This means that your ankle will both be getting the exercise it needs without taking on the brunt of the pressure since your entire body will be working while riding and thus evenly dispersing the physical effort.

 The adjustable nature of e-Bikes, which allows for varying levels of pedal-assist, makes it an even more ideal option than traditional cycling.
 For example, increased pedal-assist means that the electric power will be higher so that even though human power is still needed to pedal, the effort you have to put into it will be much lower.

 In turn, this means less pressure on your joints, particularly your ankle, while you ride.
 It will also ensure that you don’t overdo it with the exercise, as you don’t want to risk further injury to your ankle.
 When starting off with rehabilitative exercises, as well, you want to ensure that you are not riding at a high resistance: be sure to take it easy and slow, and start off with the lowest gear resistance.